Top Five Reasons to Cut Your Own Christmas Tree this Holiday Season

 Here are the basics you need to know:

-- First, you’ll need a Christmas tree permit to cut your tree, which you can purchase for $5 from a Deschutes National Forest Headquarters, Bi-Mart, The Powder House, Butler Market South, and Lovejoy’s Brookswood Market.
+First, you’ll need a $5 Christmas tree permit to cut your tree, which you can purchase online or in-person from a local vendor:

 - Make sure you know what white and grand firs looks like before you head out (click here for quick ID tips).